 Read below for more features to look for in a comfy running shoe.

 How We Test

 Runner’s World has the most comprehensive shoe testing process in the industry.
-We work with more than 300 local runners of all ability, age, and size, for real-world wear-testing on paved roads, dirt paths, and rocky singletrack trails.
-After a month of running more than 100 miles, our testers report back their findings on features like fit, comfort, performance, and ride.
-While our testers are putting miles on the shoes, the same models undergo a battery of mechanical tests in our shoe lab, to objectively measure each shoe’s cushioning, flexibility, sole thickness, and weight.
+We work with more than 350 local runners of all abilities, ages, and sizes, for real-world wear-testing on paved roads, dirt paths, and rocky singletrack trails.
+After a month of running more than 100 miles in their pair of shoes, our testers report back their findings on features like fit, comfort, performance, and ride.
+While our testers are putting miles in, the same models undergo a battery of mechanical tests in our shoe lab to objectively measure the cushioning, flexibility, sole thickness, and weight of each.
 Our test editors combine their own experience in the shoe with data from the lab and feedback from our wear testers to create reliable, useful reviews of every shoe we test.

 —BEST TRULY ZERO-DROP—